 Singapore’s MRT with all its transit lines combined, makes it the costliest, busiest, oldest and most comprehensive MRT system by length of route in all of Southeast Asia.
 And is also known for having the longest stretch of fully automated network of railway lines with driverless trains in the world.

 MRT stations on the map

-To make it easier for people to find their way down under in Singapore’s MRT stations, they do not only have names but are also given codes based on the line name and the order in which the stations are placed on the map for that specific line and route.
-And also the interchange codes makes it easier to find stations where you can transfer or switch trains to another MRT or LRT line.
-For example The codes are described further up on this page.
+To make it easier for people to find their way down under at Singapore’s MRT stations, the stations do not only have names but are also given codes based on the line name and the order in which the stations are placed on the map for that specific line and route.
+Also the interchange codes make it easier to find stations where you can transfer and switch trains to another MRT or LRT line.
+(The codes are described further up on this page.)

-Most Singaporeans and tourists usualy do know what the name of the station is where they need to go.
+Most Singaporeans and tourists usually do know what the name of the station is where they need to go.
 But what they might not know about the station names is that some of them have an interesting history and background story for how it got the name that it has today.
-As for example the station Dakota, in the Dakota region on the Circle Line was named after the numerous commercial Dakota DC-3 aircrafts.
-If interested their is an artikle about these stations at locomole.com
+For example the station Dakota, in the Dakota region on the Circle Line was named after the numerous commercial Dakota DC-3 aircrafts.
+If interested there is an article about these stations at locomole.com

 Another interesting fact regarding the stations is that most of the ones below ground are hardened and deep enough to serve as bomb shelters, built to withstand aerial bomb attacks.